20 useful phrases in French for a trip to France

 • I lost my passport.
 I've lost my passport.
 I hope this doesn't happen to you.
 Because it's very annoying to lose your identity documents when you're abroad.

-But it's always interesting to know how to say that phrase.
+But it's always interesting to know how to say that sentence.

 You can also say: "I've lost my bag" or "I've lost my phone" so that someone can help you find it, or point you in the direction of the nearest police station.